 How to stop:

 - Watch your portions: If you tend to mindlessly grab handfuls of chips from a family-size bag or box, you’re probably eating more than you realize, Arévalo says.
-Instead, measure out one serving at a time into a small container and put the rest away.
+Measure out one serving at a time into a small container and put the rest away.
 Try to be mindful as you eat, focusing on the flavor, taste and quality of the snack.

 - Make it easy to grab a healthy substitute: Have preportioned bags of nuts, yogurt, cheese sticks and cut-up veggies or fruit within easy reach.
 Keep unhealthy snacks out of the house, or put them on a high shelf or in the back of the pantry where they are harder to get to.